Skip to content

 This article covers the process through which a user gets assigned a push token, and how Braze sends push messages to your users.

-Multiple users on one device
+Multiple users on a device

 For example, say you have two users: Charlie and Kim.
 If Charlie has enabled push notifications for your app on his phone and Kim uses Charlie’s phone to log out of Charlie’s profile and log into her own, the push token will be re-assigned to Kim’s profile.
 The push token will then remain assigned to Kim’s profile on that device until she logs out and Charlie logs back in again.